Mind & Music - a new platform for mental health.

 CB - How do you think the pandemic has changed the business forever?

 ZF - It’s really hard to say at the moment but the immediate worry is the lack of live music - Glastonbury has just been cancelled for the second year running, and venues are shuttered.
-However, I think that it’s the local grass roots venues that are suffering the most.
-Mainly run on a shoestring they are vital for up and coming bands.
+However I think that it’s the local grass roots venues that are suffering the most.
+Mainly run on a shoe string they are vital for up and coming bands.
 As great as Zoom is you cannot replicate the atmosphere of a gig and ultimately new talent relies on those to build a fanbase.
-Most people don’t realise that the majority of a musicians income will come from touring.
+Most people don’t realize that the majority of a musicians income will come from touring.

 CB - Do you think that the Keep Music Alive Campaign has helped raise awareness of where a musician’s income comes from?